Lizzie Armanto

-Elizabeth Marika Armanto (born January 26, 1993) is an American-Finnish professional skateboarder.
-She is part of the Birdhouse skate Team and is also sponsored by Vans with whom she has her own pro-model shoe.
+Elizabeth Marika Armanto (born January 26, 1993), known professionally as Lizzie Armanto, is an American-Finnish professional skateboarder.
+Armanto is part of the Birdhouse skate Team and is also sponsored by Vans with whom she has her own pro-model shoe.

 Early life and career

 Armanto was born to a Finnish father and an American mother.
 She holds dual citizenship in the United States and Finland.
 She is of Filipino descent through her maternal grandfather.

 Armanto grew up in Santa Monica, California.
 She started skating in 2007 with her younger brother and developed a love for skating bowls and vert.

 Armanto has won over 30 skateboarding awards.
 In 2010, 2011 and 2012, she placed first overall in the World Cup of Skateboarding points race.
 In 2013, Armanto won gold at the first ever Women's Skateboard Park event at X Games in Barcelona, Spain.
 She won the 2014 Van Doren Invitational in Huntington Beach, California.

 In 2018, Armanto became the first female skater to complete The Loop, a 360-degree ramp.

 In January 2019, Armanto revealed that she joined the Finnish skateboarding national team and would represent the country at the 2020 Summer Olympics in Tokyo. in 2019 Armanto was guest on episode 168 of the Skateboarding podcast The Nine Club with Chris Roberts.
 Later in 2019, Armanto earned a Bronze at X Games Minneapolis.